How to bleed a radiator

 Switch off your central heating system

-You turn off your heating system to avoid too much water coming out from the radiators.
+You turn off your heating system to avoid too much hot water from coming out from the radiators.
 Also, you can avoid the central heating pump running dry causing cavitation.

 Before you start bleeding the radiators